4 Ways to Improve Intimacy With Polynesian Sex

 Accounts of these early encounters between Europeans and those they perceived as naked seduced the Western imagination, which has continued to fantasize about bare-breasted hula women undulating under the swaying palms of white sand beaches.
 However, the native men on the shore—also typically naked to the waist and, like the women, wearing only a minimum of clothing—had no need to fantasize.
 They regarded these same women as they had each and every day of their lives—calmly.
 They no more had the concept these women were naked than they would have thought a dolphin or a hog were naked.
 For them, to see a native woman walking along the beach in what the seamen considered a state of undress was not an occasion that aroused desire.
 After all, as Camille Paglia once observed, there is nothing less erotic than a nudist colony.

-Because of their natural, relaxed attitude about communal nudity, having been immersed in it since birth, some South Sea island peoples were able to pass down from generation to generation the wisdom of a languid, laid-back form of loving that blends the movement of desire with the human capacity for desirelessness, a wisdom that merges into one tranquil form in the fields of stimulation and stillness.
-The immense expanses of possible experience during such an embrace are, in fact, another kind of “white beauty”—a vast, peaceful, and uncharted ocean of touching.
+This perspective blends the movement of desire with the human capacity for desirelessness, a wisdom that merges into one tranquil form in the fields of stimulation and stillness.
+The immense expanses of possible experience during slow, intimate sex is in fact, another kind of “white beauty”—a vast, peaceful, and uncharted ocean of touching.
 For the people of more northern climes, people who have created acres and acres of sex manuals and porn, this white beauty is mostly still unimagined and undiscovered.
 What a contrast between traditional South Sea islanders and those of us who go about our days more or less fully clothed, hiding the beauty of our forms behind layers of fabric, covering and yet accentuating body parts in the hope that someone will fantasize about what is concealed there, become filled with desire, and passionately rip off our clothing to touch our nakedness.

 The South Sea islanders did not experience such deep tension of isolation.
 Like many peoples inhabiting tropical climes, they are, as a culture, more touch-intensive.
 From birth, infants are held against bare skin, caressed day and night, exposed to full-body contact.
 Through subtle nuances of touch, these infants teach their attentive caregivers, signaling when they desire to be picked up, held, fed, burped, soothed, stimulated, or changed.
 As they mature, their touching repertoire continues to evolve, leading to fulfilling love lives.